zowe/docs-site/docs/troubleshoot/app-framework/appserver-error-codes.md

   **Action:**

-  No action needed usually, but error may be needed for debugging
+  No action needed usually, but error may be needed for debugging.